Officers and Directors

 Cheryl earned both a bachelors degree and a masters degree in Speech/Language Pathology and Communication Disorders.
 She practiced in a variety of settings, from hospitals, to state facilities, to private practice, and to all levels of public education.
 For the last 20 years of employment, she led a team of 39 professionals and paraprofessionals in the field of special education.

-My wife, Lee, and I moved from Atlanta to The Landings in August 2022.
+Lucian and his wife, Lee, moved from Atlanta to The Landings in August 2022.
 Lee had lived in the Atlanta area most of her life.
-I was there for 31 years.
-We now live next to the Palmetto Clubhouse, and we are thrilled to be here.
+Lucian was there for 31 years.
+They live next to the Palmetto Clubhouse and are thrilled to be here.

-I practiced law full-time for 45 years.
-In 1974, I received a B.S. degree in Commerce from the University of Alabama.
-My prelaw major concentrated in finance.
-After graduating from the University of Alabama Law School in 1977, my first job was as a deputy district attorney in Birmingham, Alabama.
-In 1980, I moved to Mobile, Alabama to work with a private firm there.
-I left in 1991 to practice in Atlanta.
-From 2007 until I retired in July 2022, my firm was Gillis & Creasy, located in Dunwoody.
-My private law practice focused on general civil litigation, primarily business litigation and personal injury defense.
-I regularly have had fiduciary responsibilities for my clients, and sometimes for third parties.
+Lucian practiced law full-time for 45 years.
+In 1974, he received a B.S. degree in Commerce from the University of Alabama.
+His prelaw major concentrated in finance.
+After graduating from the University of Alabama Law School in 1977, his first job was a deputy district attorney in Birmingham, Alabama.
+In 1980, Lucian moved to Mobile, Alabama to work with a private firm there.
+He left in 1991 to practice in Atlanta.
+From 2007 until retirement in July 2022, Lucian’s firm was Gillis & Creasy located in Dunwoody.
+His private law practice focused on general civil litigation, primarily business litigation and personal injury defense.
+He has regularly had fiduciary responsibilities for his clients and sometimes for third parties.

-A primary hobby for me since college has been competitive powerlifting.
-I last competed in 2010.
-I am certified as an international referee, and I regularly officiate contests at all levels.
-In addition to able-bodied competitions, I have for decades volunteered for disabled powerlifting events, both Special Olympics (for the intellectually challenged) and Paralympics (for the physically impaired).
-Now that I am retired, I want to get more involved here with clay shooting, swimming, fishing, cycling, and hunting.
+His primary hobby since college has been competitive powerlifting.
+He last competed in 2010, and is certified as an international referee.
+Lucian regularly officiates contests at all levels.
+In addition to able-bodied competitions, he has for decades volunteered for disabled powerlifting events, both Special Olympics (for the intellectually challenged) and Paralympics (for the physically impaired).
+Now that he is retired, Lucian wants to get more involved with clay shooting, swimming, fishing, cycling, and hunting.

 Directors at Large: